kmerz/showoff/rake_tutorial/one/01_slide.md

 	end

 !SLIDE
-# but wait there is more!!!
+# but wait there is more!!! #

-!SLIDE code veel-code
+!SLIDE  veel-code
-# we can do better
+# we can do better #
 	@@@ ruby
         RUBY_SCRIPTS = FileList['**/*.rb']
         RUBY_SCRIPTS.each do |src|